Rosli Dhoby: Trial and imprisonment

 On 4 December, members of Rukun 13 were remanded and their houses were searched.

 Rosli was initially tried for attempted murder.
 After the death of the governor, the charge was changed to murder.
 The hearing was done at Second Circuit Court, Sibu.
-Rosli did not want any defendant's lawyer on his behalf, while he stood trial on his own.
+Rosli did not want any defendant lawyer on his behalf, while he stood trial on his own.
 Rosli questioned the witness on the following points: Firstly, when a Sikh police officer brought back the dagger, he left his thumbprint on the dagger.
 There was no witness to say that Rosli had stabbed the governor.
-Secondly, Rosli argued that the governor did not die immediately after the incident but after the Dr Wallace's operation.
-This implied that Dr Wallace was the killer instead of Rosli Dhobi.
+Secondly, Rosli argued that the governor did not die immediately after the incident but after Dr Wallace's operation.
+This implied that Dr Wallace was the killer instead of Rosli Dhoby.
 Rosli successfully defended himself on these points.

 Trial and execution

-After a few months languishing in Kuching prison, Rosli Dhobi (or Dhoby), Awang Ramli Amit Mohd Deli, Morshidi Sidek, and Bujang Suntong were found guilty of murder and sentenced to death by hanging.
+After a few months languishing in Kuching prison, Rosli Dhoby, Awang Ramli Amit Mohd Deli, Morshidi Sidek, and Bujang Suntong were found guilty of murder and sentenced to death by hanging.
 At the time, Rosli's age was disputed, with many articles stating he was 19 instead of 17.
 These were the first capital death sentences in Sarawak.

 Before Rosli's hanging, Abang Haji Zaidell (father to Datuk Safri Awang Zaidell) gave an anesthetic injection to Rosli.
 Rosli reportedly told Awang Mois that (in Sarawak Malay language) "Keadaan kita tok, ada hidup ada mati.
 Keakhirannya ngine pun, kita mati juak.
 Enta saya, entah kitak... betermulah!"
 (Our situation has life and death.
 No matter what is the outcome, we die anyway.
 I or us, ... just face it!)
 Rosli last words to prison officers was "Apabila saya hendak digantung kelak, tunggu saya habis membaca kalimah."
 (Before I am hanged, wait for me until I finished reciting the kalimah).
 His wish was granted by Westin, an Englishman posted from Changi prison in Singapore.

 Rosli was subsequently hanged together with Morshidi on the morning of 2 March 1950 at the Kuching prison.
 Fearing the resentment of the local population, the British government did not allow the bodies of the four assassins to leave the Kuching prison but were interred in unmarked graves within the prison compound.
 After Sarawak joined Malaysia on 16 September 1963, a tombstone was put in place at his grave near the Islamic Heritage Museum.